Skip to content

 "Play It As It Lays," written by Joan Didion, delves into several prominent themes that resonate throughout the narrative.
 One of the central themes of the novel is the concept of existential despair and the search for meaning in a seemingly chaotic world.
 Maria Wyeth, the protagonist, grapples with a profound sense of disillusionment and detachment as she navigates the complexities of her life.

-See also Infinite Mana In The Apocalypse Book Review
+See also Crispin The Cross Of Lead Book Review

 The novel also explores the theme of alienation, highlighting the pervasive sense of isolation experienced by the characters.
 Maria’s struggle to connect with others and form meaningful relationships underscores the profound alienation that permeates the story.
 The stark portrayal of disconnected individuals mirrors the broader theme of societal fragmentation and disintegration.